olets/WideText/README.md

 #WideText

+v1.0.1

 WideText easily makes the font size of one or several lines of text responsive
 It's like Nermal to [the wonderful] [BigText](https://github.com/zachleat/BigText)'s Garfield: younger and lighter.

-Bonuses: under 800b of js, no dependencies, doesn't rerun on window resize events
+Bonuses: 800b of vanilla js, doesn't rerun on window resize events
 Drawback for some: won't work on IE < 8

 [Check out the pen demo!](http://codepen.io/henry/pen/beBQzJ)